-A new B2B site for the Industrial Automation experts
+A new B2B site for the industrial automation experts

 OMRON Corporation is a world leader in technology designed to solve social issues and improve lives.
-With a global revenue of over $8 billion and 36,000 employees worldwide, OMRON supports a range of industries with advanced technologies and innovative solutions, ranging from automation and electronic components to social infrastructure systems, healthcare and environmental solutions.
+With global revenue of over $8 billion and 36,000 employees worldwide, OMRON supports a range of industries with advanced technologies and innovative solutions, ranging from automation and electronic components to social infrastructure systems, healthcare, and environmental solutions.

 OMRON Automation Americas identified a need to modernize its approach to digital marketing, with a new website being central to its future plans.
-Dept teamed up with OMRON to design and build a brand-new, fully responsive site using an enterprise-grade customer experience platform.
+DEPT® teamed up with OMRON to design and build a brand-new, fully responsive site using an enterprise-grade customer experience platform.

-Design & UX Discovery
+Design & UX discovery

-To kick off the project, Dept ran a series of discovery workshops at OMRON’s U.S. headquarters in Chicago.
+To kick off the project, DEPT® ran a series of discovery workshops at OMRON’s U.S. headquarters in Chicago.
 The purpose was to get a better understanding of the current user experience and to identify any particular pain points.

 The workshops explored OMRON’s business model to help us understand the overall objectives and the ideal ways to measure success.
-We also discussed the current lead generation processes, pinpointed areas where marketing automation could add efficiency, and decided which of the current components and templates we would prioritize for the new site.
+We also discussed the current lead generation processes, pinpointed areas where marketing automation could add efficiency, and decided which of the current components and templates we would prioritise for the new site.

 During the discovery phase, we unearthed some common issues that were negatively impacting the customer experience.
 Hotjar analysis also indicated that the information architecture of the site was impeding users from finding the information they were looking for.

 The brand was already strong, so there was no need to reinvent it, but we identified the need to increase brand recognition.
-Dept’s aim was to make the brand more visible and strengthen its identity with the introduction of animations, rich media and ambient videos.
+DEPT®’s aim was to make the brand more visible and strengthen its identity with the introduction of animations, rich media and ambient videos.